Stine Ballisager: Kansas City Current, 2023–2024

 On 3 July 2023, American club Kansas City Current of the National Women's Soccer League announced that they had signed Ballisager through the 2024 season, with an option for an additional year, and that she would join the team following the 2023 FIFA Women's World Cup.
 With six months remaining on her contract, Vålerenga transferred her for an undisclosed fee but stated that it was the largest in club history.

 On 19 December 2024, the Kansas City Current announced that Ballisager had departed the club.

 Fiorentina, 2025

 In January 2025 she signed with Fiorentina till June 2026.

 Bayern Munich, 2025–

 On 19 May 2025, Ballisager signed a contract with FC Bayern Munich until 2027.
+Her Bundesliga debut took place on 14 September 2025, in a 3–0 away win against RB Leipzig, where she started the match.
+She scored her first Bundesliga goal on 19 October 2025, in a 5–1 home win against 1.
+FC Köln, making it 4–1 in the 71st minute.
+On 8 April 2026, she extended her contract early until 30 June 2028.
+The 2025/26 season was very successful for Ballisager.
+In August, she won with the Supercup her first title with Bayern and scored her first Bundesliga goal on Matchday 7 against FC Köln.
+At the end of the season, she won the German Championship decisively with FC Bayern, finishing 16 points ahead of VfL Wolfsburg and the DFB Cup was also won against the same opponent.

 International career

 Ballisager played for several youth Danish national teams.
 In 2012, she debuted for the senior national team in a match against Brazil.
 She was also part of the team which represented Denmark at the UEFA Women's Euro 2017, where they reached the competition final for the first time in history, but eventually lost to the Netherlands.

+Since October 2023, she is vice-captain for the national team.

 On 20 June 2025, Ballisager was called up to the Danish squad for the UEFA Women's Euro 2025.